sagemath/trac_to_gh/Issue 1466.md

 # Issue 1466: improve the "click to the left" aspect of the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1466

 Original creator: was